carpentries/lesson-development-training/episodes/03-audience.md

-While valuable, this kind of pre-assessment should be approached with caution:
-[people are often bad at self-assessment i.e. estimating our own ability to perform a task][hacker-2000].
+While valuable, this kind of pre-assessment should be approached with caution: people are often bad at self-assessment i.e. estimating our own ability to perform a task[^4].
 We can try to mitigate for this when designing the questions for a pre-workshop survey, leaving little room for inaccurate self-assessment to confound the results.
 But experience suggests it is very difficult to ensure that